By Anke Zimmermann, ND

 As some of you know our own top public health official, Dr. Bonnie Henry, has gone on record in recent weeks to malign homeopathy, calling it a 'belief system' and at the same time expressing 'grave concerns's about the safety of homeopathy.

-Dr. Henry's inappropriate comments and demand for Health Canada to investigate my use of Lyssinum, a homeopathic remedy made from rabid dog saliva, which is legal in Canada and has been safely used for over 200 years caused an international media feeding frenzy awash in rabid commentary by the CBC, Global News, the Washington Post, the Seattle Times among many other news outlets.
+Dr. Henry's inappropriate comments and demand for Health Canada to investigate my use of Lyssinum, a homeopathic remedy made from rabid dog saliva, which is legal in Canada and has been safely used since 1833 caused an international media feeding frenzy awash in rabid commentary by the CBC, Global News, the Washington Post, the Seattle Times among many other news outlets.

 Please feel free to borrow information from these letters and use them as a template if you wish to register your own complaint with the BC Ministry of Health against the actions taken by our Provincial Health Officer that serve to restrict our rights and options to make our own informed medical decisions.